mohamedabuemira/abuemira-cv/README.md

-## Hi there, I'm Mohamed Essam Abuemira. 👋
+## Hi there, I'm Mohamed Essam Abu Emira. 👋
 ### I'm Odoo Functional Consultant with a passion for ERP/eCommerce implementations.

 - :telescope: The majority of my experience in Odoo ERP and eCommerce implementations dates back to 10+ years.